1688168/Codes/Patterns.md

 * Two Dimension DB (ii, capacity) = (idx of resource, capacity)
 > DP Type I/II VS Knapsack problem
 * DP for knapsack:
-  * ii: each item
+  * ii: each item (first dimension is always item)
-  * jjs: capacity of required resource
+  * jjs: capacity of required resource (second dimension is ways the cost/resource incur/used)
-  * kk: space of num of way, max profit, max len,
+  * kk: space of num of way, max profit, max len, (3rd dimension is ways objective)
   * return: dp[N][-1+offset][-1]
 * DP Type I/II has no constrain on capacity. typically is trying to max/min profit/cost or count number of ways to reach target
 * Knapsack problem always has some restriction on capacity (the bag size) and asking to max/min the profit/cost given the capacity